flowr-analysis/flowr/wiki/Dataflow Graph.md

 ```

-(The analysis required _4.4 ms_ (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+(The analysis required _1.1 ms_ and ran (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).)

 The `3+` tells you that `a` has a [control dependency](#branches) on the vertex with id `3`, the `if`,